vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 - This covers things that might take multiple fingers, like pinch to zoom out
 - In case someone isn't able to pinch for one reason or another, there should be another way to accomplish the task.
 An idea of an additional way to access the functionality in this case might be a slider
 - And for single touch actions, there should be a way to back out or undo.
 This might be if you move your finger off of the button before you lift up, the action isn't performed (default), or having an "undo" or "back" option.
+- These options are good for everyone, especially in the case for one handed use

 ---